james-millner/jamesmillner.dev/content/posts/2-RaspberryPiDay/index.md

 I've always been interested in Raspberry Pi's due to the low barrier to entry, and their compact design.
 I mean a computer the size of a credit card?!
 I remember nerdly thinking that this was *so cool*, and to be honest I still do!

-I got my first Raspberry Pi back in 2018 - the 3 B+ model, and that's where my journey began with them.
+I got my first Raspberry Pi back in 2018 - the 3 B+ model.
+At the time I only had the Pi itself with an SD card, and some cabling to hook it up to my route and to power it on.
 It's a relatively cheap piece of kit to acquire in the UK.
 Nowadays, you can get [a starter kit](https://thepihut.com/products/raspberry-pi-starter-kit) for around £50, which will give you the essentials to get a machine up and running.